Deepfake: Politics

+Pornography

+In 2017, Deepfake pornography prominently surfaced on the Internet, particularly on Reddit.
+As of 2019, many deepfakes on the internet feature pornography of female celebrities whose likeness is typically used without their consent.
+A report published in October 2019 by Dutch cybersecurity startup Deeptrace estimated that 96% of all deepfakes online were pornographic.

+As of 2018, a Daisy Ridley deepfake first captured attention, among others.
+As of October 2019, most of the deepfake subjects on the internet were British and American actors.
+However, around a quarter of the subjects are South Korean, the majority of which are K-pop stars.

+In June 2019, a downloadable Windows and Linux application called DeepNude was released that used neural networks, specifically generative adversarial networks, to remove clothing from images of women.
+The app had both a paid and unpaid version, the paid version costing $50.
+On 27 June the creators removed the application and refunded consumers.

+Female celebrities are often a main target when it comes to deepfake pornography.
+In 2023, deepfake porn videos appeared online of Emma Watson and Scarlett Johansson in a face swapping app.
+In 2024, deepfake porn images circulated online of Taylor Swift.

+Academic studies have reported that women, LGBT people and people of color (particularly activists, politicians and those questioning power) are at higher risk of being targets of promulgation of deepfake pornography.

 Social media

 Deepfakes have begun to see use in popular social media platforms, notably through Zao, a Chinese deepfake app that allows users to substitute their own faces onto those of characters in scenes from films and television shows such as Romeo + Juliet and Game of Thrones.
 The app originally faced scrutiny over its invasive user data and privacy policy, after which the company put out a statement claiming it would revise the policy.
 In January 2020 Facebook announced that it was introducing new measures to counter this on its platforms.

 The Congressional Research Service cited unspecified evidence as showing that foreign intelligence operatives used deepfakes to create social media accounts with the purposes of recruiting individuals with access to classified information.

 In 2021, realistic deepfake videos of actor Tom Cruise were released on TikTok, which went viral and garnered more than tens of millions of views.
 The deepfake videos featured an "artificial intelligence-generated doppelganger" of Cruise doing various activities such as teeing off at the golf course, showing off a coin trick, and biting into a lollipop.
 The creator of the clips, Belgian VFX Artist Chris Umé, said he first got interested in deepfakes in 2018 and saw the "creative potential" of them.